 1. Lawyers Who Want Business Need to Remember Every Person They Meet is Someone Who Will Potentially Be in a Position to Be a Future Client

-One of the largest mistakes attorneys (and even law students!) make is not realizing that every single person you ever meet is someone who is in or will be in a position to be your client.
-Many attorneys believe that they are often being “smart” sizing up people that they meet and trying to assess whether they are people who could potentially be their client.
+One of the biggest mistakes attorneys (and even law students!) make, proving they do not know how to get new clients for a law firm, is ignoring that every single person they ever meet is someone who could be a client or will someday be in a position to be their client.
+Many attorneys believe that they are often being “smart” sizing up people they meet and trying to assess whether they could potentially be their clients.
 They may assume, for example, that the janitor in their building could never be their client.
 They may assume that the person who sells them auto insurance could never be their client.
 They may assume that someone who was once their biggest enemy could never be their client.

-How about if the janitor’s son went to Harvard Law School, and he is now the General Counsel of a major publicly-traded computer software company in California?
-What if the auto insurance salesman is the 21-year old son of the CEO of a major American insurance company?
-What if your biggest enemy is now the owner of a major company that does work in the pre-IPO stage?
+How about if the janitor’s son went to Harvard Law School, and he is now the general counsel of a major publicly traded computer software company in California?
+What if the auto insurance salesman is the 21-year-old son of the CEO of a well-known American insurance company?
+What if your biggest enemy is now the owner of the go-to company for work in the pre-IPO stage?

 When I was practicing law, I received hundreds of thousands of dollars in business from one of these types of clients and heard stories about people getting business from similar situations.
 Each of these clients, if properly served, could have made the career of the attorney involved.
 Millions of dollars in fees could have been made.
 Never underestimate the people you meet.

-Whatever you are doing and whomever you meet, you need to realize they represent potential business for you and/or your firm.
-It does not matter if you are at an ultra-expensive and prestigious law firm or if you are at a smaller law firm, or even if you are just practicing on your own.
-Every time you meet someone, they are a potential client.
+No matter what you are doing or whom you meet, you need to realize they represent potential business for you and/or your firm.
+It does not matter if you are at an ultra-expensive and prestigious law firm or with a smaller law firm, or even if you are just practicing on your own.
+Every time you meet someone, he or she is a potential client.
 How you act towards others will also determine whether they are likely to be your client in the future.
 Take no one for granted.

 Your dry cleaner, the person who mows your lawn, the mechanic who fixes your car—whomever you can imagine is a potential source of business for you.
 Stay in touch with them and remember to always be nice.

-One of the best sources of future business for most attorneys is the people you worked with early in your career.
-This includes your peers in college, law school and your employers.
-Make sure you treat everyone you come into contact with as if they could be a future client.
-See You Need to Be Connected With Others at Work.
+One of the best solutions for how a lawyer can get clients is to stay connected with people you worked with early in your career.
+This includes your peers in college, law school, and your employers.
+Make sure you treat everyone you come into contact with as if he could be a future client.

 Relatives can often be a great source of business.
 Relatives love to tell people you are a lawyer or even use you for legal work.
 Treat them well too.